EISENHOWER WOMEN'S GOLF ASSOCIATION

 player’s ball in play.
 (One stroke penalty)

-If a player’s ball is in the red or yellow penalty area on hole #8 and #15, as
+If a player’s ball is in the red or yellow penalty area on hole #15, as

 ball in the dropping zone.